 On August 26, 2016, the Company entered into a First Amendment to Credit Agreement with TCB.
 Pursuant to terms of the First Amendment to Credit Agreement, on August 26, 2016, TCB made an additional advance to the Company in principal amount of \$2,133,433 per an Amended and Restated Promissory Note dated August 26, 2016 between the Company and TCB.
-The additional proceeds of the term loan were used by the Company to fund a portion of the Settlement Agreement and Release of All Claims with Charles D. Nyberg and Mary J. Nyberg, individually and as Trustees of the CDMJ Nyberg Family Trust as described in Note 13.
+The additional proceeds of the term loan were used by the Company to fund the extinguishment of revenue sharing agreements.